linkeddatacenter/kees/README.md

 The **KEES Language Profile** is the set of all terms and rules that a KEES-compliant application should understand.

-A **KEES Agent** describes a processor that understands the *KEES language profile* and that it can do actions on a knowledge graph according to KEES specifications.
+A **KEES Agent** describes a processor that understands the *KEES language profile* and it is compliant with the KEES protocols.
-It should be able to learn data, reason about data and answer some questions starting from learned facts.

 **Trust** holds significant importance in KEES due to the [Open-world assumption] and the inherent nature of [RDF], which permits the amalgamation of diverse information, even when it might be incoherent or falsified.